jaehyeon-kim/jaehyeon-kim.github.io/content/slides/2026-03-21-product-recommender/index.md

 - **Stateless Inference:**
   - The client does *not* train.
 - **Low Latency:**
-  - Fetches pre-computed LinUCB parameters from Redis.
+  - Fetches pre-computed LinUCB parameters from Valkey.
+  - Valkey is a Redis fork on the same protocol (diagram label unchanged).
 - **Action:**
   - Calculates scores,
   - Ranks items, and